jrobson1065/restaurant/README.md

 # Objective:
-  ## Create an application for your restaurant that allow users to make and modify reservations.
+  ## Create an application for your restaurant that allows users to make and modify reservations.

 # Git Requirements:
   - [ ] Your code should be committed frequently and pushed at the end of each working session (never leave unpushed code overnight).